Sprinting-Software/Sprinting-Ways/README.md

 > A leader is one who knows the way, goes the way, and shows the way.
 > John C. Maxwell

+This material is maintained on [Github here](https://github.com/Sprinting-Software/Sprinting-Ways) and [published as a website here](https://sprinting-software.github.io/Sprinting-Ways/)

 # Project Management concepts

 ## Product vs project - modes of working